DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 ### Creating new Setting Scriptable Objects

 Settings are defined by defined by a ScriptableObject that implements the abstract generic class `GenericSettingSO<T>`.
-At a minimum this required you to implement the `TestName` and `ActualValue` methods:
+At a minimum this required you to implement the `TestName` method:

-`TestName`: returns a human readable name for the setting that will be used in the UI, we will use `Normal Speed` `ActualValue`: a getter and setter for the value that is set in Unity
+`TestName`: returns a human readable name for the setting that will be used in the UI, we will use `Normal Speed`

 Many settings will also need to overide:

+`ActualValue`: a getter and setter for the value that is set in Unity.
+By default the `GenericSettingSO` will use the accessor defined in the `Value Accessor Class` and `Value Accessor Name`.

 `Fix`: a default method used to fix the plugin setup to use the suggested value provided in the profile.
 The default implementation of this will simply set the desired value by using the `ActualValue` setter and the provided `SuggestedValue` in the profile.